rvanheest-DANS-KNAW/course-scala/src/main/scala/workshop3/higher-order-functions.md

 ```

 In this case the compiler already knows the type of `c` since we defined it in the type definition of
-`count`, so we do not need to write that either:
+`count`, so we do not need to write that, either:

 ```scala
 c => c == 'a'